 Thus, you’d need to have a very specific set of eligibility criteria if you wish to use the ExMerge tool to export EDB to PST.

-Note: To overcome the limitation of the manual method, Extract exchange mailboxes data from EDB using a third-party tool.
-Using reliable third-party tools to convert EDB to PST saves not just your time and effort but also relieves you of the risks of migration.
-We recommend using Stellar Converter for EDB to fulfill the job with finesse.
+NOTE: To overcome the limitations of manual methods, extract Exchange mailboxes data from EDB by using a third-party tool.
+Using a reliable third-party tool to convert EDB to PST saves not just your time and effort but also relieves you of the risks of migration.
+We recommend using Stellar Converter for EDB to fulfil the job with finesse.